1. Difference between FATCA & CRS at a glance

 FATCA ensures tax compliance and transformation at a global level.
 It presents foreign financial institutions a chance to improve and streamline their tax reporting process.
 It also gives them visibility in the foreign country and gains the trust of investors.

 To accommodate FATCA, the government had inserted Rules 114F to 114H and Form 61B in the Income Tax Act in 2014.
-The Indian Government also signed the Inter-Governmental Agreement (IGA) with the USA in 2015 for the implementation of FATCA.
-According to the agreement, Indian tax officials are required to obtain specific account information from US taxpayers.
+The Indian Government also signed the Inter-Governmental Agreement (IGA) with the United States of America in the year 2015 for the implementation of FATCA.
+According to the agreement, Indian tax officials are required to obtain specific account information from US investors.
 The goal was to ensure tax compliance by the US citizens while increasing transparency for their Internal Revenue Service (IRS).
 This gave a legal basis for the Reporting Financial Institutions to maintain and report personal and income details.

 4. FATCA declaration for NRIs